stSoftwareAU/NEAT-AI/README.md

-# NEAT Neural Network in DenoJS
+# NEAT Neural Network for DenoJS

 This project is a unique implementation of a neural network based on the NEAT (NeuroEvolution of Augmenting Topologies) algorithm, written in DenoJS using TypeScript.